Llantrisant and Taff Vale Junction Railway: Common Branch Junction

 The reference to Common Branch Junction West refers to the signal box at the Llantrisant apex; there was no physical junction there at this time.
 Llantrisant No. 1 Railway was the line from Waterhall Junction and Penarth; and "the main Llantrisant branch" really means the main line.
-Evidently the West Curve was not reinstated for Chapman says on page 81 that in 1898 the TVR "accepted a recommendation to restore the west curve at Common Branch Junction, but, in the event, the new work was restricted to a dead-end siding off the Common branch, and the connection with the Llantrisant branch [that is, the main line] at the site of Common Branch Junction West was not restored."
+Evidently the West Curve was not reinstated for Chapman says on page 81 that in 1898 the TVR:

 Motor cars (railmotors)

 At the turn of the century the passenger stations on the main line were at Church Village, Llantwit and Cross Inn.

 In 1903 the Taff Vale Railway experimented with what it called "motor cars"—railmotors, that is, single passenger coaches with an integrated small steam engine.
 The intention was to provide a passenger service in remote areas by setting up low-cost stopping places; these were generally 40-feet long timber platforms without shelter or any other facility.
 After trials on the Penarth branch the system was adopted throughout the TVR system, and from 1 May 1905 the motor cars operated most of the passenger services in an enhanced timetable between Pontypridd and Aberthaw, reversing at Llantrisant and continuing over the Cowbridge Railway and the Cowbridge and Aberthaw Railway.
 A new motor car platform was provided at Tonteg.
 The motor cars could not convey tail traffic so some conventional trains were run, but they could not call at the motor car platforms.

 Beddau Platform was opened in July 1910, and both it and Tonteg were lengthened subsequently to allow two-coach conventional trains to call.